justarandomgeek/vscode-factoriomod-debug/readme.md

 function variables.luaObjectRef(luaObject,classname)
 ```

 Additionally, if using [hediet.debug-visualizer](https://marketplace.visualstudio.com/items?itemName=hediet.debug-visualizer), you can configure it to use `"context": "visualize"` to get json output on its eval requests.
 You must provide your own object conversions to produce objects compatible with the visualizer interface types.
+If the eval result has a `__debugvisualize(self)` metamethod, it will be called automatically before being converted to json.

 ## Ignore Functions in Stepping